 After nearly a decade, the American Psychological Association (APA) updated their style guide, publishing the 7th edition of the manual in late 2019.
 There are numerous important changes to the guide that will impact doctoral students and candidates as schools begin transition from the 6th to the 7th edition.
 I hope to highlight some of the changes to using inclusive language in this post.

 For those characteristics that are relevant, you want to be appropriately specific in your language.
 For example, when providing an age range, think about using a narrower bracket for those ages, like 60-70 years old, instead of 60+ years old.
 Additionally, use language to make the gender of your participants explicit, if appropriate and relevant.
-This will help avoid the assumption that everyone in your sample is cisgender, which means that their gender identity matches the sex they were assigned when they were born.
+This helps avoid the assumption that everyone in your sample is cisgender, meaning their gender identity matches the sex they were assigned at birth.

-Intersectionality of identity is another aspect covered in the APA 7th edition guidelines for writing inclusively.
-Intersectionality is the various ways that people identify themselves as possessing different characteristics and as members of different groups – and those characteristics and group memberships may have historically been privileged or marginalized.
+The APA 7th edition guidelines for inclusive writing also cover intersectionality of identity.
+Intersectionality refers to the different characteristics and group memberships people identify with, which may have historically been privileged or marginalized.
 A woman may identify as Christian, African American, and have a disability.
 To be inclusive in your dissertation, you want to account for this intersectionality in her identity and describe how these different layers of her identity are relevant to your study.

 Writing precisely is always important in scholarly writing.
 The APA 7th edition style guide provides new guidelines for how to write with even greater precision, especially when identifying those salient aspects of research participants’ identities.
 Using these tips will help you do this in your own writing.
 You can view out webinar on APA editing here.